lucisgit/moodle-assignsubmission_mahara/README.md

 type.
 The plugin does not include featues to communicate with the outcomes artefact plugin.

-This particular git branch (moodle26-merged) is meant to merge the two forks of the Mahara assignment submission plugin for Moodle 2.3+:
+This release is meant to merge the two forks of the Mahara assignment submission plugin for Moodle 2.3+:
  - The version developed by the University of Portland: https://github.com/fellowapeman/moodle-assign_mahara
  - The version developed by Lancaster University: https://github.com/lucisgit/assignsubmission_mahara